The Method of Ellipcenters for Strongly Convex Functions: Numerical Experiments

 Table~\ref{tab:logreg} reports gradient evaluations, CPU time, and terminal suboptimality.
 ME uses fewer gradient evaluations than all competitors at $\kappa=100$, and fewer than GD-exact and GD-$L$ at $\kappa=500$.
-The LI condition held at every outer iteration with $\sin^2\theta_k\geq 0.083$ ($n=500$) and $\sin^2\theta_k\geq 0.152$ ($n=1000$), so the uniform bound~\eqref{eq:uniform} of Theorem~\ref{thm:strict} applied throughout.
+The LI condition held at every outer iteration, with $\sin^2\theta_k\geq 0.083$ ($n=500$) and $\sin^2\theta_k\geq 0.152$ ($n=1000$) throughout, so the uniform bound~\eqref{eq:uniform} of Theorem~\ref{thm:strict} applied at every step.

 {

 }